Bert Corbeau: Death

-Corbeau died as the result of a boating accident in Georgian Bay.
+On September 21, 1942, Corbeau died as the result of a boating accident in Georgian Bay.
 During a party hosted by Corbeau aboard his boat, the boat struck a sand bar.
 Portholes on the sides of the boat were open and water entered the boat through them, sinking the boat within a matter of minutes.
 Of the 42 persons aboard, 25 died, including Corbeau.

 Hockey card

 A collectible hockey card featuring Corbeau from the 1923–24 season is one of the rarest cards in existence.
 Only a handful were made by a company that featured them in a contest.
 Contestants who collected a complete set of 40 cards were awarded a pair of skates.
 The Corbeau card was "short printed" to limit the number of winners.